therecipe/qt/README.md

 | SailfishOS-Emulator  |      32       |           system libs            |        No         | Windows/macOS/Linux |
 |      AsteroidOS      |      arm      |           system libs            |        No         |        Linux        |

+FAQ
+---

+-	What are the system requirements?

+	-	2.5gb free ram (only needed during the setup) and at least 5gb free disk space.

+-	How long does it take to get started?

+	-	It takes 15-30 min to download and install everything.

+-	Why is the setup so slow?

+	-	The setup spends most of it's time installing the packages to speed up the compilation of your applications later.

+-	Can I make the setup faster or lower the system requirements?

+	-	Yes, you can export `QT_STUB=true` prior running the setup, and thereby also lower the system requirements.

+-	Why is qtdeploy so slow?

+	-	qtdeploy is slow, because it is intended to be used for deploying and therefore takes some extra actions that may not be needed during development.

+-	Can I make qtdeploy faster?

+	-	Yes, you can use the `-fast` flag to skip most of the actions taken otherwise and so drastically reduce the time it takes to compile your application.

 Docker
 ------